 ioquake3 continued development on the original code.
 It runs Quake III Arena and requires the original game files to work.
 No free game data exists.
 The wiki says the demo files partially work, but the developers don't care about the demo.

-dhewm 3 is a fork of the id Tech 4 engine and runs Doom 3 and the expansion Doom 3: Resurrection of Evil.
+dhewm 3 is a fork of the id Tech 4 engine and runs Doom 3 and its expansion Doom 3: Resurrection of Evil.
 There are no free assets available and it only works with the original game files.

 GemRB runs Infinity Engine games which are 2D isometric RPGs.
 You must buy all the games to get the game data and while demos should work I didn't test any.
-If you are able I suggest getting a copy of any of these excellent games.
+If you are able to I suggest getting a copy of any of these excellent games.

 Instead says it is a simple text adventure interpreter, but like Ren'Py the games go beyond what the description says.
 Unfortunately most of the games are in Russian.
 I tried all the English games and all of them worked.